google/skia-buildbot/golden/docs/INGESTION.md

 <<DIGEST>> is the digest generated from the image content and used to refer to
 the image by the JSON file.

-Note: Most infromation encoded in the path is also contained in the JSON file itself.
+Note: Most information encoded in the path is also contained in the JSON file itself.
 The path information is used by Gold ingestion to scan for new files continuously.
 So it's important that the date in the path is the actual date of when the data were generated and it has to be based on the UTC timezone.